Seaways - June 2022

 ● Addressing the impact of technology on the role of the maritime professional.

-The past two years have seen signi cant movement in the area of diversity, equity and inclusion.
+The past two years have seen significant movement in the area of diversity, equity and inclusion.
 On May 18, 2022 we celebrated the first ‘Women in Maritime Day’ as designated by the IMO.
 While I still work towards a day when we no longer have ‘first’ women events, or feel the need to specifically celebrate women working in the industry, this is an opportunity to reflect on the need for equity and inclusion in our industry.

 In addition to the focus on women in maritime, I have also had the opportunity to engage with and encourage the younger members of the industry.
 The engagement through the Younger Members Council provides the NI with an opportunity to look towards the future with energy and vision.
 As maritime professionals, we have an opportunity, indeed an obligation, to ensure everyone feels included, providing support for each other, learning how to be allies in difficult situations, and recognising the strength in diversity.
 I look forward to the start of the NI Diversity, Equity and Inclusion (DEI) working group.
 Don’t forget to identify your interest in this group, as noted in Seaways, March 2022.